2dareis2do/ticker-type-text/README.md

 ## Parameters

 ### contents

-contents an html collection or array object.
+A html collection or array object.

 ### keep

-integer determining the number of text chars to keep between iterations e.g. 17
+Integer determining the number of text chars to keep between iterations e.g. 17

 ### seconds

-integer determining the numer of seconds the animation will take. e.g 5
+Integer determining the numer of seconds the animation will take. e.g 5

 ### speed

-integer of delay between inserting text items in milliseconds defaults to 20
+Integer of delay between inserting text items in milliseconds defaults to 20

 ### iterations

-integer for determing number of iterations for the entire collection.
-0 denotes infinite,
+Integer for determing number of iterations for the entire collection.
+0 denotes infinite.

 ### ratio

-float determing the relative value between when the animation starts and when it ends.
+Float determing the relative value between when the animation starts and when it ends.
 This is usually weighted to prevent a large time delay at the end while also ensuring that there is not a gap between lines. e.g. 0.8

 ### secondsout